smpurkis/kivy_object_detection_camera_app/README.md

 # kivy object detection camera app
-An example of object detection for mobile in Python.
-Specifically using face detection.
+An example of object detection for mobile using Python.
+Specific example is with face detection.

 Aims:
 - Show that object detection for mobile is possible using Python